South Korea, China seek to mend relations after THAAD fallout

 Lotte Group, which provided the land where THAAD was installed, has suffered most.
 It faces a costly overhaul and is expected to sell its Chinese hypermarket stores for a fraction of what it invested.

-A spokesman for Lotte Corp, the holding company of Lotte Group, expressed hope its business activity in China would improve following the announcement.
+A spokesman for Lotte Corp (004990.KS), the holding company of Lotte Group, expressed hope South Korean firms’ business activity in China would improve following the announcement.

 Hopes have been growing for a thaw in the frosty bilateral ties following China’s recently completed Congress Party conclave, during which President Xi Jinping cemented his status as China’s most powerful leader after Mao Zedong.